llbaker/github-demo/README.md

 Below is a compilation of commands for running jest unit tests from the command line using **jest version 27.4**.

 ## CLI format
-Jest unit tests can be run using jest, yarn, or npm.
+Jest unit tests can be run using jest and nx.
+Jest unit test can also be tun using yarn and npm.
 The format for each is

 - `jest`*`option`*

+- `nx test `*`option`*

 - `yarn test`*`option`*